SECTION ONE: EXPENSE REIMBURSEMENT

-Employees may be reimbursed for work-related expenses as allowed by this section.
+1.01 The College will reimburse employees for work-related expenses as allowed by this Regulation.

-Instructional travel is defined as travel required as part of the employee’s assignment and includes, but is not limited to, clinical or practicum travel for instructors, routine recruiting travel, off-campus teaching travel, registration travel, and other travel required for the purpose of supervising students.
+Instructional travel is defined as travel required as part of the employee’s assignment, and it includes, but is not limited to, clinical or practicum travel for instructors, routine recruiting travel, off-campus teaching travel, registration travel, and other travel required for the purpose of supervising students.

-Employees are encouraged to submit monthly mileage reimbursement requests, but in no case less frequently than once per semester.
-Processing of travel reimbursement requests may be delayed if requests are submitted during the last week of a semester.
+Employees are encouraged to submit monthly mileage reimbursement requests for instructional travel, but should submit reimbursement requests no less frequently than once per semester.
+The College may delay processing of travel reimbursement requests if requests are submitted during the last week of a semester.
 All travel reimbursement requests for a fiscal year must be submitted by the processing deadline for check requests pertaining to that fiscal year.

 Professional or developmental travel includes approved travel for enhancement of knowledge and skills required by a position’s job description.